WeZZard/CollectionDiff/README.md

 spatial complexity of **O(N+M)** which takes advantages of counting computational model to diff Swift collections.

-This library offers both **dot syntax** and **standalone function** to access to diffing infrastructure.
+This library offers both **dot syntax** and **standalone function** to access diffing infrastructure.

-This library supports lazy evaluation and on-demand computation.
+This library supports **lazy evaluation** and **on-demand** computation.
 The computation would not happen unless you get started to iterate the diff results.
 Once you exit the iteration of diff result, the computation stopped at the same time.

 ## Detectable Differences